Policy 5141.22 - Infectious Diseases

 Infectious Diseases

-The Board of Education recognizes its dual responsibility to protect the health of students from risks posed by infectious diseases and to uphold the right of students to a free and appropriate education.
+The Board of Education desires to protect students from risks posed by infectious diseases while providing a high-quality education for all students.
 The district requires all staff to routinely observe universal precautions to prevent exposure to bloodborne pathogens and prevent the spread of all infectious disease.

 The admission of a student with a disease that is contagious within the school setting shall be determined by the Superintendent or designee in accordance with standard procedures.
 The district shall exclude students only in accordance with law.